 Emotional Intelligence is the capacity to be aware of your emotions, control your emotions, while becoming aware of others emotions and judicially conversing with them in ways that improve interpersonal relationships.

-- Self-awareness.
+- Self-awareness or Self-Perception.
 The area of self-awareness is concerned with self-acceptance, self-esteem, self-confidence, and assessments you make on a daily basis about your self-worth.

-- Social Awareness.
+- Interpersonal or Social Awareness.
 When you are socially aware, you take social responsibility, you are more tolerant and empathetic, and you increase your ability to communicate and build rapport one-on-one with others.